 The Medici family has often been associated with the Vatican’s history, leaving many people uncertain about the extent of their influence over the Catholic Church.

 You might wonder how this famous family used their power.
-If you’re confused about the facts or stories you’ve heard, you’re not alone.
+You’re not alone if you’re confused about the facts or stories you’ve heard.

-The Medici family did not control the Vatican, but they did produce four popes who played significant roles in the church’s leadership and politics.
+The Medici family did not control the Vatican but produced four popes who played significant roles in the church’s leadership and politics.

 Their time in power reveals how families and faith could mix in Renaissance Italy.